raspbian-addons/docs/docs/about/what-is-it.md

 # What is Raspbian Addons?

-Raspbian Addons is a Debian software repository (APT repository) for awesome software that can be run on Raspberry Pies.
+Raspbian Addons is a repository containing extra open-source software for Raspberry Pies.

 ### What is an APT repository?

 APT repositories are large collections of software packages in the form of .deb packages.
 In simpler terms, it's a remote directory, or server, from which your system downloads software from.
+Debian Linux, which is what Raspberry Pi OS uses as its base, uses APT as its system package manager.